nathanielho/nathanielho.github.io/docker/macvlan01.md

-If you have a Docker container that requires Layer 2 connectivity e.g. for IP multicast in/out.
-Then macvlan is one way to achieve this.
+If you have a Docker container that requires Layer 2 connectivity towards a network e.g. for IP multicast in/out.
+Then macvlan is a good way to achieve this.
 This essentially allows the container to virtually sit on your LAN of choice.
-However you will find that some changes are needed to make it work.
+However you will find that some security changes are needed to make it work.

 ![Image](./macvlan01-01.JPG)